CodedByTy/WebDevStarters/README.md

 ### We will bring more extensions soon, please feel free to dm me on Discord to recommend more extensions.
 Discord: [tylerdotnet](https://discord.com/users/715628898963947610)

+## This extension pack is also open source.
+You can see the code [here](https://github.com/tylerdotnet/WebDevStarters)

 ## Thanks<3